-How to make corrections, re-registrations, space 17 amendments and other types of corrections to a birth, death or marriage certificate.
+How to make corrections, re-registrations, changes to forenames and other types of corrections to a birth, death or marriage certificate.

 - If there is something incorrect on a birth, death, marriage certificate, you can apply for a correction.